-Full-time PhD students receive competitive graduate fellowships or research assistantships comprising an annual stipend up to $26,000 plus full coverage of graduate tuition.
-Students normally enter the PhD program in the Fall semester.
-Consistent with the interdisciplinary emphasis of the PhD program, students are encouraged to take courses in chemical engineering and in other science and engineering graduate programs across the campus.
+At Rochester, full-time PhD students receive competitive graduate fellowships or research assistantships comprising an annual stipend up to $26,000 plus full coverage of graduate tuition.
+Students normally start in the fall and are encouraged to take graduate courses in other science and engineering fields to support the interdisciplinary nature of the program.

-For the doctoral degree the University requires a total of 60 and 90 credit hours for students entering with an MS and a BS degree, respectively.
-In practice, the bulk of these are research credits.
-Note that, during the first year of residence, students are typically asked to take a total of 32 credits.
-(To maintain the full-time student status, a minimum of 12 credits/semester should be taken.)
-In addition to research, it is required that students entering with an MS degree complete a minimum of 18 credit hours of coursework.
-Those students entering the PhD program without an MS degree must complete a minimum of 30 credit hours of coursework.
-Of the formal coursework, 3 courses must satisfy the “core” fundamentals of Chemical Engineering as defined below.
+In addition to research, students with an MS degree must complete a minimum of 18 credit hours of coursework.
+Students without an MS degree must complete a minimum of 30 credit hours of coursework.
+Of the formal coursework, 3 courses must satisfy the “core” fundamentals of chemical engineering as defined below.

-The program for the PhD degree should include at least two from the following three core areas at the undergraduate level and one of the graduate courses listed above:
+Students should include at least two courses from the following core areas at the undergraduate level and one of the graduate courses abovementioned three core areas:

 For more information on the PhD degree program see our PhD graduate handbook.